 After this, came "Running Barefoot".
 Some original members of Dirtie Bertie.
 (The "Barefoot", Is in very fond memory, of ‘Barefoot’, one of the nicest guys and best drum roadies, I have known)

-Present band, is Talisman.
+Next up is Talisman.
 Playing a mixture of well known and not so well known covers.
-Absolutely LOVE this band.
+Absolutely LOVED this band.

 Featuring Brian Hughes, Todd Winger and myself.